 On a fixed-rate loan, the interest rate doesn't change over the life of the loan.
 An adjustable-rate mortgage (ARM) has an interest rate that is fixed for a set number of years and then afterwards will go up or down based on a market index such as the LIBOR.
 Consider factors such as the length of time you plan to stay in your home.
-If you plan to stay in your home for a long period of time, a fixed-rate may be better for you.
+If you plan to stay in your home for a long period of time, a fixed-rate mortgage may be better for you.
 Otherwise, an adjustable-rate might be better if you plan to sell your home before the rate becomes variable, since initial ARM rates are typically lower than fixed-rate mortgages.

 Your interest rate is the direct charge for borrowing money.

 The APR, however, reflects the cost of your mortgage as a yearly rate and includes the interest rate, origination charge, discount points and other costs such as lender fees, processing costs, documentation fees, prepaid mortgage interest, and upfront and monthly mortgage insurance premium.
-When comparing loans across different lenders, it is best to use the quoted APRs for the same type and term of loan.
+When comparing loans across different lenders, it is best to use quoted APRs for the same type and term of loan.

-To get prequalified, you will need to provide the lender with some financial information such as your income and the amount of savings and investments you have.
-The lender will use this information to estimate how much money we may be able to lend you, which determines the price range of homes you can start looking at.
+To get prequalified, you will need to provide your lender with some financial information such as your income and the amount of savings and investments you have.
+The lender will use this information to estimate how much money they may be able to lend you, which determines the price range of homes you can start looking at.
 To get prequalified, the lender will request a formal credit check.
 The estimate of the loan amount provided to you does not guarantee you will ultimately be approved for that amount.